Design & Engineering Technology

 A.S. in Engineering Technology

-This degree emphasizes the knowledge and skills required for entry-level success in the engineering professions.
-These include a basic preparation within mathematics and the scientific fields including physics, chemistry, and material sciences.
+This degree emphasizes the knowledge and skills required for entry level success in the engineering professions.
+These include a basic preparation within the scientific fields including physics, mathematics, chemistry, and material sciences.
 These sciences are applied to technical analysis and graphic communication standards and practices.
 In addition, projects include environmental and sustainable design issues, product economics, and legal considerations.
 Current computer technologies and various analytical design and documentation software are emphasized throughout the program.

 Degree Requirements